 - 11.5.1.
 GCNYC's standard terms and conditions state that all invoices are due for immediate payment.
 Exceptions to this must be agreed in advance with the Vice President. - 11.5.2.
+Debt collection on commercial accounts will be a prescribed process dictated by time and responses from the debtor.
+While the procedure is specific to each individual case the following steps will be taken for all types of outstanding debt: - i.
+Reminders issued from GCNYC - ii.
+Direct contact from the credit control team - iii.
+Referral to a Debt Collection Agency Should this action be required a recovery fee equal to 10% of the outstanding amount will be levied with debts recovered via the appropriate legal process. - 11.5.3.
 In the event of a sponsor defaulting on payment, it is the student's responsibility to pay the fees.
 The student will receive an invoice for all outstanding fees.
-This invoice will be due immediately as per the standard terms and conditions.
+This invoice will be due immediately as per the standard terms and conditions. - 11.5.4.
+GCU Finance will be responsible for management of debt collection on behalf of the College.
+However, in cases where there may be exceptional circumstances the Financial Controller shall consult with the Provost of the College to discuss what further actions should be taken.